 Strategy research is broad, but includes key aspects of organisation theory such as strategic decision making, strategic change and implementation and the roles of complexity and politics in the strategy process.
-Focused strategy research can apply to specific topics such as mergers and acquisitions or to particular sectors of the economy such as air transport or non-profit organisations.
+Focused strategy research can apply to specific topics such as mergers and acquisitions or to particular sectors and and contexts such as the energy sector and developing countries.
 Strategy research also extends to investigating the structures and processes of top teams and Boards of Directors.

 For detailed information on current fees visit Fees and funding